johnrsibert/JonzPandemic/index.md

 ![Prevalence Histories](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/prevalence_comp_TS_m.png)
 Per capita prevalence histories of the 30 largest US counties.

-This ugly graph makes it pretty clear that each county is experiencing the pandemic differently.
+These ugly graphs make it pretty clear that each county is experiencing the pandemic differently.
 (I imagine distinct patterns in these lines, but that is a diversion for another day.)
+The most interesting aspect may be the vertical green bar in the lower panel marking June 25 2020, the date that the United States
+National Institutes of Health Treatment Guidelines Panel published recommendations on the use of corticosteroids in patients with COVID-19 [see](https://www.patientcareonline.com/view/nih-dexamethasone-recommendations-for-patients-with-covid-19/).
+Case fatality ratios are and remain consistently lower after that date.

+The critical
-The critical part of the daily cases graph (top graph) for evaluating how we are doing at the moment is the period since the start of 2021.
+part of the daily cases graph (top graph) for evaluating how we are doing at the moment is the period since the start of 2021.
 Some counties experienced a surge in cases.
 Other counties enjoyed a substantial